Stress test to determine water supply resiliency

 - Step 3: The EBP team evaluates the content of the interview.

-- Step 4: The EBP team uses its evaluation as a basis for a half-day workshop aimed at identifying appropriate actions.
+- Step 4: The water company and the conduct a half-day workshop aimed at identifying appropriate actions.

 - Step 5: The EBP team completes and presents the action plan.